-Biggest Difference in OpenJDK vs. Oracle JDK
+What's the Difference Between OpenJDK vs. Oracle JDK?

 The biggest difference in OpenJDK vs. Oracle JDK is in licensing.
-OpenJDK is completely open source while Oracle JDK requires a commercial license.
+OpenJDK is completely open source Java while Oracle JDK requires a commercial license.
 But there are many other differences within support and cost, too.
 Keep reading to learn more.